Amazon EFS quotas - Amazon Elastic File System

 • Quotas for general resources, such as the number of access points or connections for each file system.

-The following tables list the general resource quotas and Bursting throughput limits that cannot be changed.
+The following tables list the general resource quotas, One Zone file system throughput limits, and the Bursting throughput limits that cannot be changed.

 General resource quotas that cannot be changed